naterbug25/Grocery-Web-Scraping/README.md

 # Grocery-Web-Scraping
-Scrap price data on items from Aldi, Kroger, and Walmart
+Scrape price data on items from Aldi, Kroger, and Walmart

 The script records and plots price data from Instacart for Aldi, Kroger, Walmart, and Ruler Foods.